craigmckeachie/handsonreact.com/docs/13-Forms.md

       agreedToTermsValidationMessage: null,
     });
     if (!department) {
-      this.setState({ departmentValidationMessage: 'Department is required.' });
+      this.setState({ departmentValidationMessage: "Department is required." });
     }
     if (!message) {
-      this.setState({ messageValidationMessage: 'A message is required.' });
+      this.setState({ messageValidationMessage: "A message is required." });
     }
     if (agreedToTerms === false) {
       this.setState({
         agreedToTermsValidationMessage:
-          'You must agree to the terms and conditions.', });
+          "You must agree to the terms and conditions.", });
     }
   }